 This time, she was less harum-scarum, the tall grass slowing her.

-It flew directly over me, a big, dumpy, ornately long feathery thing which looked ill-suited to flight, but defied gravity long enough to make it into the safety of a nearby tree.
+It flew directly overhead, a big, dumpy, ornately long feathery thing which looked ill-suited to flight, but defied gravity long enough to make it into the safety of a nearby tree.
 Katie trotted over, as if seeking a reward for saving the pheasant…

 All in all, the autumn represented a welcome return to near-normality, without what seemed to be any extremes of weather associated with climate change.